-- Please note that this information is likely to change at any time and is given only as an indication.
-Viohalco makes no declarations, warranties or commitments of any kind as to the relevancy accuracy or comprehensiveness of this information. - Where mentioned, the term 'Viohalco' also includes the various segments and companies.
+\ Please note that this information is likely to change at any time and is given only as an indication.
+Viohalco makes no declarations, warranties or commitments of any kind as to the relevancy accuracy or comprehensiveness of this information.

+\\ Where mentioned, the term 'Viohalco' also includes the various segments and companies.

-of market information.
+Exposure to competitor risk is captured through daily review of market information.
 Strategic issues regarding response to competition are assessed as part of the annual budget process and the strategic markets plan by each subsidiary.
 Relevant mitigating actions include a strong commitment to quality throughout the production phase, a competitive pricing policy in commodity products and a targeting on high-margin products and market diversification.